-&lt;sup>11 Although wetlands are not currently included within the JNR program, peat soil may be a relevant carbon pool (e.g., where leakage may affect wetlands).
+8 Although wetlands are not currently included within the JNR program, peat soil may be a relevant carbon pool (e.g., where leakage may affect wetlands).

+9 The VCS Methodology Requirements sets de minimis (insignificance) at 5 percent (i.e., individual emissions sources need not be accounted for where they represent less than 5 percent of total project emissions) and allows methodologies to determine how this is calculated.
+To allow greater flexibility for jurisdictions where the inclusion of minor pools may be costly or infeasible, significance is defined as 10 percent rather than 5 percent for jurisdictional accounting, which is consistent with the Forest Carbon Partnership Facility Methodological Framework.

-- increase in GHG emissions (from GHG sources) amounts to less than 10 percent of the estimated total GHG emissions from the FREL over the jurisdictional FREL validity period. - 3.10.4 The inclusion of carbon pools and sources of GHG emissions shall be conservative.
-Where program implementation risks decreasing pools or increasing emissions beyond the de minimis threshold, relative to the jurisdictional FREL, such pools and sources shall be included.
-Harvested wood products may be excluded where timber harvest is negligible or where its exclusion is demonstrably more conservative than its inclusion.
-Soil organic carbon may be optionally included, but it is conservative to exclude.
-Specific carbon pools and GHG sources do not have to be accounted for where their exclusion leads to conservative estimates of the total GHG emission reductions generated. - 3.10.5 All carbon pool and GHG emission source exclusions shall be conservative and shall be demonstrated and justified at validation based on approximate calculations, references from scientific, peer-reviewed literature, including applicable default (Tier 1) data, or tools from an approved GHG program.
+not have to be accounted for where their exclusion leads to conservative estimates of the total GHG emission reductions generated.

+3.10.5 All carbon pool and GHG emission source exclusions shall be conservative and shall be demonstrated and justified at validation based on approximate calculations, references from scientific, peer-reviewed literature, including applicable default (Tier 1) data, or tools from an approved GHG program.